Group photo on the peak of Mount Nopungguk

 Climbing Mount Nopungguk, the mini Mt.
 Kinabalu

 Mount Kinabalu is not the only mountain in Kinabalu National Park, a UNESCO World Heritage Site.
-This highest mountain of Malaysia has many “sibling” mountains, for example, Mount Tambuyukon (2,642 Metres, 3rd highest mountain in Malaysia), Mount Nombuyukong (1,604 Metres).
+This highest mountain of Malaysia has many “sibling” mountains, for example, Mount Tambuyukon (2,579 Metres, the 4th highest mountain in Malaysia), Mount Nombuyukong (1,604 Metres).

 Mount Nopungguk and Mount Kinabalu